terrier-org/terrier-core/doc/quickstart-integratedsearchdisk.md

 indexer.index(new Collection[]{ coll });
 ```

 Here we are using a BasicIndexer.
 There are other indexers, and each has some configurables.
-Further information about indexers can be found in the [configuration indexing documentation](configuring_indexing.md).
+Further information about indexers can be found in the [configuration of indexing documentation](configure_indexing.md).

 ### Giving Each Document A Meaningful Identifier